canonical/testflinger/docs/reference/testflinger-agent-conf.rst

     * - ``cleanup_command``
       - Command to run for the cleanup phase
     * - ``provision_type``
-      - (optional) type of device connector used.
-This is sometimes useful when templating the call to the external device-agent command, but is not required
+      - (Optional) type of device connector used.
+This is sometimes useful when templating the call to the external device-agent command, but is not required.
+For the list of supported provision types, see :doc:`device-connector-types`.

 Example configuration
 ^^^^^^^^^^^^^^^^^^^^^^